deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 * vpc with subnet `172.32.0.0/16`.
 Your CIDR just has to be different from whatever VPCs you already have.
 * created a new internet gateway, attached it to the new VPC
-* Two subnets, named one 'public' and the other 'private', CIDR's `172.32.0.0/20` and `172.32.16.0/20`
+* Two subnets, named one 'vulnerable-public' and the other 'vulnerable-private', CIDR's `172.32.0.0/20` and `172.32.16.0/20`
-* edited the route table for the two subnets to include the new internet gateway: Destination `0.0.0.0/0` Target `<the gateway>`.
-Although you may not want your vulnerable servers to have internet access?
-Up to you.
-OpenVPN definitely needs it.
+* Edited the route table for the public subnet to include the new internet gateway: Destination `0.0.0.0/0` Target `<the gateway>`.
+This will allow OpenVPN to access the interwebs.
-* While in the VPC Dashboard, check your Network ACLs, and make sure that you're wide open on inbound rules.
+* While in the VPC Dashboard, check your Network ACLs, and make sure that your inbound rules allow all traffic.
 Also check your default security group for your new VPC, and change the source to `0.0.0.0/0`.
 (I don't use the default for the openvpn server, just for the instances launched into the private-only subnet).

 Now I'll admit something: that last step took me late into the night.
 I must have kept looking over the Source error in the security rule, I could not figure out why I couldn't ssh into my openvpn server.
 I'm pretty certain the security group stuff here is the same as it is on the ec2 dashboard page.
 Note to self though, if no connectivity, it's almost certaintly security group stuff somewhere.

+Note 9/26/2017: Looks like the default nowadays is for the ACLs to allow all inbound/outbound traffic by default.

+It's important to note that your vulnerable VMs will not have access to the internet.
+For that, you would need a NAT Gateway.
+VPC has a handy wizard which will set that up for you, but I don't need my vulnerable VMs to have internet access.